smancke/docker-intro/README.md

         FROM nginx
         COPY index.html /usr/share/nginx/html/

-2. build the image an give it a name
+2. build the image and give it a name

         docker build --pull -t my-nginx .